La Plagne 1800 Gallery

 Have the most fun you will ever have on the mountain and try Ski Bikes.
 It's incredibly easy to learn and their professional Skibike trainer will teach you all you need to know.
 Within 60 minutes, you'll be exploring the mountain for yourself on one of their lightweight Brenter C4 & Downhill Ski Bikes. find out more on the link below.

-Our catered ski chalets in La Plagne are within easy reach of four different airports - Geneva, Grenoble and Lyon (around 2.5 hours) and Chambery (around 1.5 hours).
+Our catered ski chalets in La Plagne are within easy reach of four different airports with Geneva, Grenoble and Lyon all being able 2.5 hours away and Chambery at about 1.5 hours.
 Journey times are estimated and are likley to increase during the peak periods.
-All airports mentioned have fantastic links from the UK and some of the airlines which operate inlcude British Airways, Easyjet, Flybe, Jet2.com, and Ryanair
+All airports mentioned have fantastic links from the UK and some of the airlines which operate include British Airways, Easyjet, Jet2.com, Swiss etc.

-Car Hire: For smaller groups, hiring a car is a cost effective way to get to the resort.
-It's an easy drive from all of the airports, largely being motorway.
-If you are planning car hire yourself, it is recommended to pick up your vehicle from the Swiss side of the airport so that you miss the motorway pass and reduce your travelling time
+Car Hire: For smaller groups, hiring a car is a cost-effective choice for bridging the gap from the airport to La Plagne.
+If you are arranging your car hire yourself from Geneva Airport, be sure to pick up your vehicle from the Swiss side of the airport as cars hired on that side have the motorway pass already in the car.

-Please note that whilst traveling in the Alps snow chains are mandatory from December to April and you can be fined and denied access to the mountains if you do not have them.
+Please note that whilst traveling in the Alps snow chains are mandatory from December to April, you can be fined and denied access to the mountains if you do not have them.

-You can travel directly via Eurostar or on the combined (and cheaper) Eurostar and TGV services directly from Paris and you can get a taxi to our chalets - taxis can be obtained at the train station.
+You can travel on the combined Eurostar and TGV services directly from Paris and you can get a taxi to our chalets from Aime train station.